Dradonhunter11/Hello-world-gen/Readme.md

-# Hello world generator 0.1
+# Hello World Text Generator v0.2

 This program generates Hello World text in the console, you can choose the color and possibly effects in the future.